 Assembly of the Wandering Shepherd knows the decisions that need to be made when a beloved cat, dog, rabbit, Guinea pig, horse, or other companion nears the end of their life can feel overwhelming.
 Coupled with the loss of sleep and extra stress that comes with caregiving for an animal companion, it’s easy to feel lost or alone.

-End-of Life Doulas specializing in animal companion care complement palliative and hospice care provided by veterinarians.
+End-of Life Doulas who specialize in companion animals complement palliative and hospice care provided by veterinarians.
 We are not medical specialists.
-We are specialists in the aspects of death and death care that medical providers do not provide.
-Doulas support animals and their owners with compassionate care in a number of ways, including emotional and informational support during such a difficult time.
+We are specialists in death and death care that medical providers do not provide.
+Doulas support animals and their owners with compassionate care in a number of ways, including emotional and informational support during the difficult time before an animal dies.

 Some of the things we can be called on to help with include: